dotalign/dotalign.github.io/staging/data.md

 <!-- /TOC -->

 ## Introduction
 DotAlign privately analyzes email, calendar, contacts, and LinkedIn data, to provide productivity and relationship intelligence, right inside Outlook.
 It also allows colleagues inside a firm to share the list of People and Company relationships with each other, and allows that information to be exported for integration into other enterprise applications.
-This document describes the exported data and considerations that must be made while dealing with DotAlign data.
+This document describes the exported data and considerations that must be made while dealing with DotAlign data

 ## Data Points